Become a PPC holder

 • a formal Certificate of Currency and Schedule for your PI Insurance, meeting the requirements;

-• evidence showing successful completion of Australian taxation law and Australian corporations/company law in the last 10 years;
+• evidence showing successful completion of Australian Taxation Law and Australian Corporations Law in the last 10 years if you do not hold a statutory registration;

 • evidence of eligible statutory registration as an individual such as a tax agent registration or an SMSF Auditor registration under your name, if any; and

-• evidence of contemporary experience in a professional practice or other relevant envirnoment:
+• evidence of contemporary experience in a professional practice or other relevant environment:

 • 12 months if you hold an eligible statutory registration or if you are a MIPA/FIPA; OR